 Two internal DC voltage sources are provided for making tie-off connections.
 One DC level is equal to the VREF voltage value, and the other DC level is equal to 1.5X the VREF value.
 All inputs are always tied off to the VREF voltage value.
 Outputs will automatically be tied to either the VREF voltage value or to the 1.5xVREF value, depending on the value of the "boost" control bit for that output.
-That is to say, when an output is set to the 1.5X gain condition, then that same output will automatically use the 1.5xVREF value for tie-off in the not-used condition.
+That is to say, when an output is set to the 1.5xVREF value for tie-off in the not-used condition.

 To conserve power, these internal voltage buffers may be enabled/disabled using control register settings.
 To better manage pops and clicks, there is a choice of impedance of the tie-off connection for unused outputs.
 The nominal values for this choice are $1k\Omega$ and $30k\Omega$.
-The low impedance value will better maintain the desired DC level in the case when there is some leakage on the output capacitor or some DC resistance to ground at the NAU8822 output pin.
+The low impedance value will better maintain the desired DC level in the case when there is some leakage on the output capacitor or some DC resistance to ground at the NAU8822L output pin.
 A tradeoff in using the low-impedance value is primarily that output capacitors could change more suddenly during power-on and power-off changes.

 Automatic internal logic determines whether an input or output pin is in the used or un-used condition.
 This logic function is always active.
 An output is determined to be in the un-used condition when it is in the disabled unpowered condition, as determined by the power management registers.
-An input is determined to be in the un-used condition when all internal switches connected to that input are in the "open" condition.
+An input is determined to be in the unused condition when all internal switches connected to that input are in the "open" condition.

-Figure 27: Tie-off Options for input and output pin examples
+Figure 37: Tie-off Options for input and output pin examples